GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 Instead of assigning a hostname during Gluu Server installation, an IP address can be specified.
 And in the Super Gluu mobile app, enable `Trust all (SSL)`.

-There is [one check in oxAuth](https://github.com/GluuFederation/oxAuth/issues/758) which validates if U2F application has DNS name.
-It has been removed in Gluu 3.1.3.
+There is [one check in oxAuth](https://github.com/GluuFederation/oxAuth/issues/758) which validates if the U2F application has a DNS name.
+It has been removed in the upcoming Gluu 3.1.3 release.
 To disable this check in Gluu 3.1.2, deploy [this patch](http://ox.gluu.org/maven/org/xdi/oxauth-server/3.1.2.1.Final/oxauth-server-3.1.2.1.Final.war) instead of `/opt/gluu/jetty/oxauth/webapps/oxauth.war`.

 ### Download Super Gluu
 Super Gluu is available on the iOS and Android app marketplaces: